 This is the plan: The Magayon II Core Crew all go to Puerto Galera on Thursday, December 20, 2019, leave the car in Batangas and take a private bangka across.
 We then pay our bills at the yacht club, and stock up supplies on Wednesday and then set sail for Pandan Island on Thursday.
 The weather forecast looks favourable, with winds coming from aft until Calavite Passage and then from port until Sablayan, so we should be running fast and able to do it in two days.
 Miriam, Kata and Martin will sail while Mavic will go back to Batangas, pick up the car, and drive it to Sablayan.

 Martin was still making a suncover for the trampoline area to be used when she is anchored so that somebody can sleep on deck reasonably covered from view.
 The crappy brand new „Heavy Duty“ Singer sewing machine broke again, for the third time, causing some panic.
 Martin went on emergency shopping spree to Manila and bought a Brother.
-He finished the suncover late night just now.
+He finished the suncover late night.

 By now all spare and replacement parts were prepared too.
 Kata had brought a new Clipper speed and depth sounder from the Netherlands.
 The gaff that had a big crack the last time we sailed was glued back together and reinforced with a big stainless steel screw.
 Spare rubbers for securing the stays were manufactured and parts for many small improvements prepared.

-Miriam had inflated the canoe Butanding and the two kayaks to check them for more disintegration, found some and fixed it with the expired Gerber glue.
+Miriam had inflated the canoe Butanding and the two kayaks to check them for more disintegration, found some and fixed it with an expired Gerber glue.

 We loaded the gear in the car this night.
 Packing of personal items had to wait for tomorrow morning.

 A few months ago a Typhoon had knocked down our wooden model boat in our house.
 The mast broke and some other things.
 Martin had not had time to fix it.
 Anyway, luckily we are not superstitious.